Athabasca shares plunge as president leaves company

-CALGARY, Alberta Shares of Athabasca Oil Corp (ATH.TO) fell as much as 9.4 percent on Monday after the company said its president had left the company and it formed an executive committee to improve its operations.
+CALGARY, Alberta, May 6 Shares of Athabasca Oil Corp fell as much as 9.4 percent on Monday after the company said its president had left the company and it formed an executive committee to improve its operations.

 Athabasca did not give a reason for its president's departure.